thekidangel/Charity-Water/README.md

 # Charity-Water
-This is my Charity: Water repository
+This is my Charity: Water repository and I hope you like it!